MarekLani/Bot_Framework_V4_CrossDeviceMessageSyncWithHistory/readme.md

 ```

 #### Conversation History Middleware

 History logging and loading is implemented within piece of middleware which enables us to intercept message processing flow within our bot backend.
-Read more about middleware concept in official documentation.
+Read more about middleware concept in [official documentation](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-concept-middleware?view=azure-bot-service-4.0).

-Middleware is capable to log every message sent to or form user + activity updates a delete events.
-Data storage is determined by UseeConversationStorageProvider object obtained from dependency injection container.
+History middleware is capable to log messages sent to or from a user, activity updates and delete events.
+Data storage is determined by *UserConversationStorageProvider* passed thru dependency injection container.

-Loading of history activities and sending them to newly opened chat windows happens on webchat/join event received.
+Loading of history activities and sending them to newly opened chat window happens when webchat/join event is fired by website containing Web Chat component.
 Activities are obtained from user conversation storage provider (only messages) and are sent to all web chat windows which share the same Conversation Id.
-Web Chat window acts intelligently in a way that it only displays messages if they were not displayed or sent and received previously.
-This behavior is possible thanks to channelData field of the activity, which holds unique identification of the activity.
+Web Chat component is smart  and it only displays messages not displayed, sent or received before.
+This behavior is possible thanks to *channelData* field of the activity object, which holds unique identification of the activity.

+Bellow we state implementation of History Middleware.

 ```C#
 using Microsoft.Bot.Builder;